colognechip/gatemate_ila/README.md

 </pre>

 If a reconfiguration is performed, the capture duration before and after trigger must be redefined, because the capture times may change due to changes in the signals and frequency to be analysed.

+if you do not pass a file with -l, the ILA will be reconfigured with the last configuration carried out.

 More information about the JSON file in: [JSON File](#json-file).